Sparks fly as Democrats Warren and Buttigieg spar over wealthy donors

-LOS ANGELES (Reuters) - Billionaires and crystal-studded wine caves became the center of a spat as seven Democratic U.S. presidential contenders squared off in Los Angeles on Thursday for the final televised debate of the year.
+LOS ANGELES (Reuters) - Billionaires and crystal-studded wine caves became the center of a spat as seven Democratic U.S. presidential contenders squared off on the debate stage in Los Angeles on Thursday.

 After a policy-heavy first hour, in which the candidates offered their different takes on issues including taxes and trade, the sparring became more pointed and personal.